CharlieDixon/TD-Infinity-Cafes-Project/README.md

 # Infinity Cafes Project
 Data pipeline hosted on the cloud that extracts, transforms and loads live data into an Amazon RDS MySQL database.
-Grafana connected with database using EC2 to produce a dashboard that the client can use for data analytics and business intelligence.
+Grafana connected with database using EC2 to produce a dashboard that the client can use for data analytics and business intelligence.</br>
 Technologies used: AWS S3, Lambda (Python used for ETL code), RDS, EC2, CloudWatch, Docker, Grafana

 ### Project Architecture